| | |

 Remember saying this when we were kids?
 “Sticks and stones can break my bones, but words can never hurt me.”

 The truth is that words can hurt.
-I still hear the taunting voices of children’s mean words, making me feel less than.
+I still hear the taunting voices of children’s mean words, making me feel “less than.”
 I still hear judgmental opinions of others, making me feel I will never measure up.

-In Ephesians 4, Paul exhorts the church in Ephesus to grow and build up one another in love so crafty people and teaching would not deceive them, and they would reach unity and maturity.
+In Ephesians 4, Paul exhorts the church in Ephesus to grow and build up one another in love so that crafty people and teaching would not deceive them, and they would reach unity and maturity.
 He instructed them to be humble, gentle, patient, and loving.
-He writes, “Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ” (Ephesians” 4:15, NIV).
+He writes, “Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ” (Ephesians 4:15, NIV).

 The Greek word for love used here is “agape.”
 Agape is the highest form of love that God has for humans.
 Agape love is selfless, unconditional love for others.
 Its intended purpose is to benefit a loved one.
 Thus, “speaking the truth in love” means giving instruction or sharing hard truths kindly and gently.
-It is inoffensive and helps another person.
+It is inoffensive and helps others.

 The Bible tells us that “there is a time for everything. . . a time to be silent and a time to speak” (Ecclesiastes 3:1, 7, NIV).